vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **3. What is the difference between inline, embedded and external style sheets?**

+A: Below are the differences:

-A:      a) Inline: Inline Style Sheet is used to style only a small piece of code.
+	a) Inline: Inline Style Sheet is used to style only a small piece of code.
 	b) Embedded: Embedded style sheets are put between the <head>...</head> tags.
 	c) External: This is used to apply the style to all the pages within your website by changing just one style sheet.

 **4. What is the CSS Box model and what are its elements?**

 A: The CSS box model is used to define the design and layout of elements of CSS.

 The elements are:

 	a) Margin
 	b) Border
 	c) Padding